mx2913/funkwhale/docs/specs/quality-filter/index.md

 - A checkbox for {guilabel}`Album art`.
 If checked, only albums with associated art should be returned by the API
 - A checkbox for {guilabel}`Release date`.
 If checked, only albums with a properly formatted release date should be returned by the API
 - A checkbox for {guilabel}`Genre tags`.
 If checked, only content that is tagged with at least one genre tag should be returned by the API
+- A checkbox for {guilabel}`MusicBrainz ID`.
+If enabled, only content with a MusicBrainz ID is returns in API calls.

 The menu should also contain a {guilabel}`Quality filter` slider that allows admins to choose a **minimum** quality level.
 This level should be abstracted on the backend to apply a sensible value to all supported file formats.